GoogleCloudPlatform/dialogflow-virtual-agents-financial-services/README.md

 6. Select the fulfillment and click Edit button.
 ![Cloud Function Edit Screenshot](./resources/cloud-function-edit.png)

-7. Under the **Source code** section, select "ZIP upload" and upload the fulfillment zip file downloaded at step 1.
-Then select a Stage bucket (you may need to create one if it hasn't been created yet).
+7. Under the **Source code** section, select **ZIP upload** and upload the fulfillment zip file downloaded at step 1.
+Then select a **Staging bucket** (you may need to create one if it hasn't been created yet).

-8. [Optional] Follow [Quickstart](https://developers.google.com/maps/gmp-get-started#quickstart) to enable
+8. [Optional] Follow [Quickstart](https://developers.google.com/maps/gmp-get-started#enable-api-sdk) to enable
-[Google Maps Places API and Geocoding API](https://developers.google.com/places/web-service/intro) if you haven't done so.
+[Google Maps Places API](https://developers.google.com/places/web-service/intro) and [Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) if you haven't completed this already.

 Go to GCP API & Services->Credentials component to create an API key for calling the **Google Maps Places API** and the **Geocoding API**
-(More detailed instructions are listed at [Get an API Key](https://developers.google.com/places/web-service/get-api-key?hl=en_US).
+(More detailed instructions are listed at [Get an API Key](https://developers.google.com/places/web-service/get-api-key?hl=en_US)).
 ![Create API Key Screenshot](./resources/create-api-key.png)

-9. Set GOOGLE_MAPS_API_KEY environment variable to the API key when deploy Cloud Function.
+9. Set the GOOGLE_MAPS_API_KEY environment variable to the API key when you deploy Cloud Function.
 (More details can be found at  [Cloud Function Updating Environment Variable](https://cloud.google.com/functions/docs/env-var#updating_environment_variables))
 ![Set Maps API Key Screenshot](./resources/set-maps-api-key.png)

 ## Integrate with Rapid Response Banking Virtual Agent Template